LucioBenzor/LucioBenzor.github.io/_posts/2019-07-24-REST-APIs-And-Watson.md

 date: 2019-07-24
 ---

   I like to make my life easier by automating redundant tasks.
-At the job I left months ago, I had a role doing UAT testing and for some of the test cases, made life easier with some Python code that automated some keystrokes and mouse-clicks and got a notice when things didn't work quite right.
+At the job I left months ago, I had a role doing UAT and for some of the test cases, made life easier with some Python code that automated some keystrokes and mouse-clicks and got a notice when things didn't work quite right.